exoscale/terms/terms-previous.markdown

 Computing Services.
 Supplier and Client are hereinafter referred to individually as a "**Party**" and collectively, as the "**Parties**".

-Applicable starting July 1st, 2017
+Applicable starting May 25th, 2018
 [Previous version](https://github.com/exoscale/terms/blob/master/terms-previous.markdown)
 [Compare](https://github.com/exoscale/terms/commits/master)